Building Efficient CNNs Using Depthwise Convolutional Eigen-Filters (DeCEF): DeCEF Layers

-\begin{remark} There are such use cases, where a \gls{cnn} is already trained and re-training is too costly.
-But for some reason, one needs to reduce the runtime complexity of the network.
-For this purpose, we also propose a compression algorithm in the supplementary material. \end{remark}
+There are such use cases where a pre-trained \gls{cnn} is available and one needs to reduce the runtime complexity of the network.
+This is not the focus of this work but we also propose a compression algorithm presented in the supplementary material.